All Boudica Schools Trust schools are part of the Norfolk County Council in-year co-ordination scheme.

 * catchment area as defined by Norfolk Admissions.
 Details can be found by visiting Norfolk County Council

-** siblings refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister or the child of the parent/carer's partner where the child for whom the school place is sought.
+** siblings refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister or the child of the parent/carer's partner of the child for whom the school place is sought.